From encouraging quality in urban design in 1969 to an evolving public vision

 In 1967 the RAIA Public Relations Committee, chaired by Newell Platten, organised the 1967 symposium 'Outrage' in Adelaide to address the poor quality of urban development in Australian cities in the 1960s.
 The writings of Robin Boyd had summarised some of the issues and the South Australian community decided to take action to determine how to improve our urban environment.
 Sydney architect Don Gazzard, author of the book Outrage, gave the keynote address.

 The awards program commenced in 1971 and in the mid 70s brickbats were added.
-Ian MacDonald, from Victoria, initiated and drove the program, followed by Margaret Lee and then Darian Hiles.
+Ian MacDonald, from Victoria, initiated and drove the program, followed by various prominent architects, Margaret Lee and then Darian Hiles.
 A report was published by David Jones, Senior Lecturer in Landscape Architecture in the University of Adelaide in Australian Planner Vol 33 No 3 1996.

 Now named the Australian Civic Trust due to its wider national scope, the Trust is a proudly independent, voluntary association seeking community views on civic issues and coordinating responses by community representatives, leaders and experts to encourage higher civic standards.